TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Introduction/Index.rst

 Visit https://forger.typo3.org/slack to gain access to Slack.

-Have a look at the contribution page for more information about how to contribute to TYPO3
+Have a look at the contribution page for more information about how to contribute to the TYPO3
 documentation: https://docs.typo3.org/Contribute/Index.html

 And finally, as a last resort, you can get in touch with the documentation team `by mail <documentation@typo3.org>`_.